ya0201/qwer-ps1/README.md

 fi
 PROMPT='$(qp1 s oscloud) '${PROMPT}
 ```
-then it appears like this :down:
+then it appears like this :arrow_down:
 [picture here]